PostHog/meta/requests-for-comments/2025-06-10-geo-and-llms-txt.md

 *Spoiler*: It's a lot of channels.
 - Our own web pages
 - Traditional SERP, top 20 results on Google
-- Press announcements and PR articles like techcrunch and forbes
+- Press, PR articles, and journalistic outlets like techcrunch and forbes
 - Organic discussions on Reddit or other community boards
 - Third-party blogs
 - Crappy syndicated posts like "Top 5 tools for X" on sites like dev.to